 Voice and video call technology

-Making phone or video calls are both fantastic ways to stay connected.
+Making phone or video calls is a fantastic way to stay connected.

-There are also systems that make it easy for someone with dementia who can’t operate technology to participate in video calls – get more info here.
+Some systems make it easy for someone with dementia who can’t operate technology to participate in video calls – get more info here.

 Reminiscence therapy using simple tech